Magic Mill sounds like a location out of a fairytale story or Dungeons and Dragons game.

 The body has a silver color with a matte finish.
-This pair very well with the black color of the pot itself, glass lid and black locks.
+This pairs very well with the black color of the pot itself, glass lid, and black locks.

-The handles on a side not so great, in my opinion.
-The whole thought behind them is that you would use them only in a case of the lid being locked down with locks.
+The handles on a side are not so great, in my opinion.
+The whole thought behind them is that you would use them only in the case of the lid being locked down with locks.

 So whenever you are transporting it anywhere, you have to wrap your whole hands around the locks, which is fiddly at best and feels a bit uncomfortable.